NeroReflex/GishikiCLI/README.md

 # GishikiCLI
-The command line interface to the Gishiki framework
+The command line interface to the Gishiki framework.